How to Fix AirPods Paired but won’t Connect

 Uninstall Bluetooth Network Adapter

-8. Now reboot your PC and pair the AirPods with the system.
+8. Restart your PC and pair your AirPods with the system again.

 Open Devices and Printers

-10. Then right-click on the AirPods headphone icon and choose Properties.
+10. Right-click on the AirPods icon and choose Properties.

-1. Create a backup of your system’s registry.
+1. Create a backup of your system registry first.

 Open Registry Editor as Administrator